metabrainz/bookbrainz-dev-docs/docs/musicbrainz.rst

 =======
 Merging in BookBrainz is very similar to regular edits: we create a new revision for each entity, one of which will contain the new aggregated data from the merge.
 The new revision will be marked as being a merge operation, as well as each author_revision
-(using Authors as an ecample) for each of the merge entity.
+(using Authors as an example) for each of the merge entity.

 Let's say we're merging Author B and Author C into Author A. We select the correct value if there are any differences between entities, and the sets are combined (we add together the aliases, relationships, and identifiers).